muhammedakcal/OrangeHRM/README.md

 2-) Properties.
 3-) Advanced System Setting.
 4-) Environment Variable.
-5-) New user variable and added Maven_Home with value C:\apache-maven-3.5. ...
+5-) User variable and added Maven_Home with value C:\apache-maven-3.5. ...
 6-) Add it to path variable with: %Maven_Home%\bin.
 7-) Open cmd and ask for mvn -version in desktop.
 ```